Experienced Maryland Car Accident Lawyers

 - Defendant’s Insurance: We will track down the person who hit you, and immediately contact his or her insurance company.
 Oftentimes, we can solve your problems very quickly.
 We will deal with the insurance company so that they do not bother you, and we will keep them updated about the progress of your case as necessary.

 - Your Insurance: To the extent that the defendant is uninsured, or does not have enough insurance to pay for your injuries, we will work with your insurance company to secure benefits for you under your uninsured or underinsured motorist benefits.

 When you need options, we help to provide them.
-At Plaxen & Adler, P.A., we pride ourselves on really listening to our clients’ needs and goals and working together to create choices that work in your best interest.
+At Plaxen Adler Muncy, P.A., we pride ourselves on really listening to our clients’ needs and goals and working together to create choices that work in your best interest.